AHDiniz/ED1-2018-1-TC1/README.md

 # ED1-2018-1-TC1
-Wikilike prototype program for the Computer Science's Data Structure subject at UFES
+Wikilike prototype program for the Computer Science's Data Structure subject at UFES.
+(The files are written in portuguese)